chatwoot/docs/docs/user-guide/contacts.md

 </div>

+**Note:** When an agent creates the outbound conversation, the conversation will automatically assign to that agent.
 ### Contacts Notes

 Chatwoot has a dedicated page for adding notes to each contact in your directory.
 This allows you to add notes and important information to a specific contact.
 You can use this to manually log a call, email, or meeting you had with the customer.